πŸŽ‰ Contributing#

 😎 Who should contribute#

-The scivision project is being developed openly and invites contributions from anyone interested in computer vision or scientific data, who agrees with the goal of making models and datasets more accessible and discoverable across disciplines!
+The Scivision project is fully open-source and invites contributions from anyone interested in computer vision or scientific data, with the goal of making models and datasets more accessible and discoverable across disciplines!

 • Computer vision models for the model catalog, whether new or existing